-There are approximate 300 properties within the BDWMO that are still served by SSTS.
+There are approximately 300 properties within the BDWMO that are still served by SSTS.
 Failing, non-functioning, or substandard SSTS may be a non-point source of pollutants.
 Improperly sited, installed or maintained systems may achieve inadequate treatment of sewage.
 Untreated or inadequately treated sewage poses a risk to public health (e.g., contamination of wells) and can leach excess nutrients, contributing to eutrophication if discharged into waterbodies.
 The MPCA implements an SSTS regulatory program to manage the environmental and public health impacts of SSTS.
+Member cities regulate SSTS via local controls (i.e., ordinances) and Dakota County Ordinance 113, in addition to state requirements.